TBrown211/Rapid-Prototype-1-Tristan-Ryan-Devon-/README.md

 # Rapid-Prototype-1-Tristan-Ryan-Devon-
-# Hello Ryan

-I am so sorry
+# What is our Mechanic

 # Link of assets and tutorials
 https://www.youtube.com/watch?v=qK11NTBkOz4 \(this is inspiration for the camera positioning\)